mariosaldanha10/djangoProject_app/README.md

 Also, the user can reset their password hiting RESET PASSWORD where they must enter their email address and hit the button send me instructions in order to do that!

+ A simple poll was created where people can vote in which flavor of ice cream best represents them.
+ So, they have two options to vote which is vanilla and chocolate.
+ Once they select an option and hit vote, a new page will show up showing the poll results.